In This Article

 To keep it really simple, you can use the miles you earn with Capital One to reimburse yourself for the travel purchases.
 Or, you can transfer the points to partner airlines, such as Aeroplan or Air France/KLM FlyingBlue.

 The Capital One® Spark® Miles for Business earns unlimited 2X miles per dollar on every purchase and 5X miles on hotel and rental car bookings through Capital One Travel.

 The standard welcome bonus is 50,000 miles after spending $4,500 in the first 3 months.

-One of my favorite business cards, and the one I always keep in my wallet is the Blue Business Plus Credit Card from American Express.
-The card has no annual fee and earns 2X on everything, up to 50,000 Membership Rewards points a year.
+One of my favorite business cards, and the one I always keep in my wallet is the Blue Business® Plus Credit Card from American Express.
+The card has $0 annual fee (see rates and fees) and earns 2X on everything, up to 50,000 Membership Rewards points a year, and 1X thereafter.
 I love the simplicity of the earning structure.
-This is a great no-fee card for any business owner.
+This is a great $0 fee card for any business owner.

 When combined with the American Express Business Gold Card, it’ll make a very powerful Membership Rewards earning duo.

 Business owners have lots of opportunities to earn great rewards and turn them into amazing vacations.
 It’s important to analyze how and where your business spends money and choose the card that will give you the best perks and the best rewards.

 New to the world of points and miles?
 The Chase Sapphire Preferred is the best card to start with.